skip to Main Content

 Post Series: Executorship in BC

-Depending on the size of the estate and the number of transactions that need to be made during the estate administration process, it can be very complex for the estate executor to manage all of the debts owed by the estate and funds coming into the estate from the liquidation of assets.
-In most cases, it’s recommended that executors open up an estate bank account – an account reserved solely for the financial transactions of the estate.
-An estate bank account is a temporary account used by the executor of a will to keep all of an estate’s funds in one account, helping to reduce the complexity of recording all transactions made by the executor on behalf of the estate.
+The size of the estate and the number of transactions during the estate administration process can make it very complex for the estate executor to manage all the debts the estate owes and the funds coming into the estate from asset liquidation.
+In most cases, we recommend executors to open an estate bank account.
+This account, reserved solely for the estate’s financial transactions, is a temporary one that the executor of a will uses to consolidate all of the estate’s funds.
+This consolidation helps the executor reduce the complexity of recording all transactions they make on behalf of the estate.

 Benefits of an Estate Bank Account